Black pastors issue urgent plea to voters at Sunday services

 At Sunday services, in rallies and on social media, black pastors urged congregants to vote, hoping to inspire a late flood of African-American turnout that could help propel Democrat Hillary Clinton to victory in critical swing states on Tuesday.

 In Detroit, a pastor spoke of voting and citizenship.
 In Philadelphia, the minister reminded congregants others had died for their chance to cast a ballot.
-The Rev. Jesse Jackson spoke to a crowd of a few hundred people gathered in front of City Hall in Tallahassee, Florida, right before they marched a block over to the county courthouse to vote early.
+The Rev. Jesse Jackson spoke to a few hundred people in front of City Hall in Tallahassee, Fla., before they marched a block over to the county courthouse to vote early.

 Along with women and Hispanics, African-Americans are seen as critical to Clinton’s chances against Republican Donald Trump.
 However, early voting data from key states indicate turnout will not be as high this year as it was four years ago, when Barack Obama, the nation’s first African-American president, was on the ballot.
 Sunday’s efforts were aimed at minimizing that decline.

 Bishop T.D.
-Jakes, pastor of the Texas megachurch The Potter's House, tweeted on a red, white and blue backdrop, "Make sure your voice is heard.
-Vote on Nov.
-8."
+Jakes, pastor of the Dallas megachurch The Potter’s House, tweeted on a red, white and blue backdrop, “Make sure your voice is heard this election! #Vote on November 8.”

+Make sure your voice is heard this election! #VOTE on November 8. #tphonline pic.twitter.com/xg69fxFQkq— T.D.
+Jakes (@BishopJakes) November 6, 2016

-"Preachers are trying to strike a moral nerve and somehow penetrate the fog of indifference and try to remind people what's at stake this year," said the Rev. James Forbes, retired senior minister of The Riverside Church, who has been traveling the country to mobilize voters.
-He will speak Sunday night in New York for a national get-out-the-vote telecast from the church called "The Revival: Time for a Moral Revolution in Values."
+“Preachers are trying to strike a moral nerve and somehow penetrate the fog of indifference and try to remind people what’s at stake this year,” said the Rev. James Forbes, retired pastor of The Riverside Church, in New York, which hosted a national get-out-the-vote telecast Sunday night called “The Revival: Time for a Moral Revolution in Values.”

-"There are some folk in this country who think that to make this country great again, we've got to exclude folks," said the Rev. Mark Tyler, pastor of Mother Bethel A.M.E.
-Church in Philadelphia, founded in the 18th century as one of the first black churches in the U.S. "We've always been great because we've always been open to strangers.
-If it was not for the goodness of the first Americans, there would be no America today."
+“There are some folk in this country who think that to make this country great again, we’ve got to exclude folks,” said the Rev. Mark Tyler, pastor of Mother Bethel A.M.E.
+Church, in Philadelphia, one of the first black churches in the U.S. “We’ve always been great because we’ve always been open to strangers.
+If it was not for the goodness of the first Americans, there would be no America today.”

 Trump has made his own efforts to build support among black voters, saying their loyalty to the Democratic Party has not improved the safety of their neighborhoods nor the quality of their schools.
 “What do you have to lose?” he has said.
 However, polls have consistently shown Trump’s support among African-Americans to be in the low single digits.

-Worshippers clapped and cheered as Tyler, the Mother Bethel pastor, told them "don't let there be any excuse" for not showing up at the polls, even with a lingering public transit strike.
-"Somebody died for you to have a right," Tyler said.
+Worshippers clapped and cheered as Tyler, the Mother Bethel pastor, told them “don’t let there be any excuse” for not showing up at the polls, even with a lingering public transit strike.
+“Somebody died for you to have a right.”

-In Tallahassee, the event with the mayor, local pastors and Jackson evoked a street carnival amid the sizzle of thick sausages cooking on the grill and snow cones being distributed.
-Jackson referenced civil rights leaders and the chaotic 2000 presidential election he contended was "stolen" on behalf of George W. Bush by the U.S. Supreme Court.
+In Tallahassee, at the event with the mayor and local pastors, Jackson referenced civil rights leaders and the chaotic 2000 presidential election he contended was “stolen” on behalf of George W. Bush by the U.S. Supreme Court.

 At New Destiny Christian Fellowship, a predominantly black church in Detroit, the pastor spoke of being a “good citizen” on Election Day.
 Congregant Tiffany Gunter, who is voting for Clinton, noted that enthusiasm in 2016 was lower among African-Americans than in the previous presidential race.
 “What Hillary Clinton has is experience.
 Is she perfect?
 Absolutely not.
 There are things about her that I wish were different, but I believe that she does listen and she can adapt,” Gunter said.